 As you begin to experience bodily changes caused by hormone fluctuations, one of the many symptoms you will encounter is a change in the frequency and severity of your periods.
 Some women experience lighter periods, some heavier ones, and some begin to skip them.
 Here we are going to talk about menopause and lighter periods.

 Lighter periods are menstrual bleeding that involves blood flow that is less than a woman has experienced in the past.
 These periods may or may not be accompanied by accompanying symptoms (e.g., cramping) similar to or different from those experienced in the past.

-How are lighter periods associated with menopause?
+How are lighter periods associated with perimenopause and menopause?

 How can you manage lighter periods in menopause naturally?

 Lighter periods is not a symptom that necessarily needs any type of intervention.
 Many women welcome them, in fact.
-However, you can help regulate your hormones and reduce the number and severity of other menopause symptoms you may experience along with lighter periods by trying a few natural remedies.
+However, you can help regulate your hormones and reduce the number and severity of other menopause symptoms you may experience along with lighter periods by trying a few natural remedies or supplements.
 You should discuss any herbal supplement use with a knowledgeable medical professional before you start taking them.